JuliaComputing/ScaledNumbersInput.jl/README.md

 ## Why not just define constants like `const M=1000000`?

-That is an option but it has a downside of lower accuracy.
+That was considered but it has two downsides

+### 1. Lower accuracy

 For example, compare:

 ```